Article first published December 2017, updated June 2019

 Brands are using creative and diversified email personalization methods to increase brand engagement, foster customer loyalty, and, ultimately, work to please those 75% of consumers that are more likely to buy from a brand that personalizes messages.

-Today, we’re sharing inspiring examples from 8 brands using email personalization like pros.
+Today, we’re sharing inspiring email personalization examples from 11 brands using email personalization like pros.

-Sephora is killing it when it comes to personalization.
+is killing it when it comes to drafting a personalized email.
 Of course, they use personalization in the subject line, but they take it one step further by including personalization in the content of the email.
 It’s just one extra way to say, “Hey Allie, we care about you and your makeup preferences.”

 Personalizing email copy isn’t the only thing Sephora does well.
 They also set up rules and triggers to send personalized offers to reward members of their loyalty program.